cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 ## Example with code

-We have a feature that accepts an image, detect its attributes and provides an info about image.
-To test each case we need to provide an image.
+We have a feature that accepts an image, detects its attributes and provides an info about image.
+To test each case we need to provide a separate image.

 We wrote a bunch of functions:
 - First level `get_color` and `get_shape`